Water Fed Pole Brushes7 Products

 If you are just getting started into the water fed pole world, you might be wondering how is the best way to use it in a way that produces excellent results fast, easy and cheap.
 Of course, you know that a water pole all by itself is not enough: you need special cleaners and tools to maximize the utility of your water pole.

-What you need for your system will vary slightly depending on if you are going to use it for a personal use, or a professional use.
+What you need for your system will vary slightly depending on if you are going to use it for a personal use, or if you plan to use it as a professional window cleaner would use it.

 If you are going to use it to clean your own windows, we would strongly encourage you to use a water backpack or trolley tank to carry a small amount of distilled water with you, and hook up the water fed pole to it: it eliminates the need to use a hose, which is more complicated and annoying.